Cheesecake Filled Cupcakes are super simple starting with a cake mix but filled with chocolate chip cheesecake mixture in the centers!

 These bags solve all those problems.

-I’ve made them with both yellow and chocolate cake but opted for yellow this time since we had picked up the Chocolate Fudge frosting.
+I’ve made these cupcakes with both yellow and chocolate cake but opted for yellow this time since we had picked up the Chocolate Fudge frosting.
 The cheesecake filled center is hard to see in the picture (it’s much more obvious in the chocolate cupcake version), but you’ll definitely taste it.

 They’d also be delicious with a red velvet cake mix and the Filled Pastry Bags also come in Cream Cheese flavor – that would be a great combo.